 \section{Discussion}

-The sample-free method is less data demanding but the data requires much pre-processing.
-Indeed, this approach requires to extract the controls from data.
+The sample-free method is less data demanding but it requires more data pre-processing.
+Indeed, this approach requires to extract the distributions for affecting individual into household from data.
 The sample-free method gives better fit between observed and simulated distribution for both household and individual distribution than the IPU approach.
 We can observe in Figure \ref{Fig3} that, for both methods, the goodness-of-fit is negatively correlated with the number of inhabitants.
-This observation is especially true for the IPU method because it depends of the number of individuals in the sample.
+This observation is especially true for the IPU method because it depends on the number of individuals in the sample.
 Indeed, the lower is the number of individuals, the higher is the number of sparse cells in the individual distribution.
 The results obtained with the IPU approach depend of the quality of the initial sample.
 The execution time on a desktop machine (PC Intel 2.83 GHz) is almost the same for 100 maximal iterations by household for the sample-free method and 25\% reference households drawn at random in the sample reference households for the sample-based approach.

 To conclude, the sample-free method gives globally better results in this application on small French municipalities.
-These results confirm those of \citet{Barthelemy2012} who compared their sample-free method for working with data from different sources with a sample-based method \citep{Guo2007}, and obtained to similar conclusions.
+These results confirm those of \cite{Barthelemy2012} who compared their sample-free method for working with data from different sources with a sample-based method \cite{Guo2007}, and obtained similar conclusions.
 Of course, these conclusions cannot be generalized to all sample-free and sample-based methods without further investigation.
 However, these results confirm the possibility to initialise accurately micro-simulation (or agent-based) models, using widely available data (and without any sample of households).